NFDI4BIOIMAGE/training/_sources/authors/guillaume_jacquemet.md

 This article emphasizes the importance of structured, hands-on data exploration in quantitative cell biology, offering practical advice for analyzing bioimage datasets.
 It also highlights how generative AI and large language models can enhance and streamline data workflows for more reliable and transparent research.

-Tags: Bioimage Analysis, Data Exploration
+Tags: Bioimage Analysis, Data Exploration, Include In Dalia

 Content type: Publication